amoccia/CryptoScamHunter/README.md

 # CryptoScamHunter

-Our project was born with the aim of making crypto-financial environment a safer place, For this reason we are activily investigating and tracking websites that cheat crypto-holders.
+Our project was born with the aim of making crypto-financial environment a safer place.

+For this reason we are activily investigating and tracking websites that cheat crypto-holders.

 ---